naston70/jeremys-it-lab/99.MISC/neil-anderson/Network-Automation-Programmability/automation.md

 * DNA Center automatically configures the best practice QoS settings on the network devices
 * This can reduce total deployment time from months to minutes

+#### IBN Intent Based Networking Example 2

+Example 2: Securing traffic flows in the campus
+* The Intent: Users in DeptA and DeptB must have connectivity to other users in their own department, and to the company servers.
+They must not have connectivity to users in the other department

+**Traditional Networking:**
+- The network team plans the VLAN, IP subnet and ACL implementation, then configure each switch individually
+- Users are expected to stay plugged in to the same access port.
+They are assigned a VLAN and IP address based on their physical location
+- This method is very time consuming, liable to mistakes and does not support mobility

+**Intent Based Networking:**
+- The network team creates a Group-Based Access Control Policy in DNA Center which specifies the allowed traffic flows
+- Users log in from and can move to any physical location on campus
+- They are authenticated by Cisco ISE Identity Services Engine and assigned a Security Group TAG controlling their access